Support for Learning

 Help outside lessons for all students

-The girls are always welcome to spend time, during morning break and lunch time, in our base.
+Students are always welcome to spend time, during morning break and lunch time, in our base.
 There is always a member of staff available to discuss problems, help with homework, or, just offer a listening ear.